acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 12 dislay the 10 newest files in the current directoy sorted from the newest to the oldest and one file per line

 Task 13 take a list of words as input and prints only words that appear exactly once.

+Task 14 display the lines containing the pattern "root" from the file /etc/passwd